rafael-dassan/b2b-data-mass-application/data-mass/mass_populator/populated_data.md

 | DO | Dominican Republic | Yes | No |
 | ZA | South Africa | Yes | Yes |

+All accounts will have 100 products or the maximum available products for that country associated with them.

 #### AR

 - Account 1: created with ID **5444385012**, name **AR_POC_001**, payment method **[CASH]**, with liquor license, with delivery window, credit **45000**, balance **45000**.